 The most advanced Earth-based search for the mysterious material that has mass but cannot be seen turned up “absolutely no signal” of dark matter, said Richard Gaitskell of Brown University, a scientist working on the Large Underground Xenon experiment, or LUX.
 A detector attached to the International Space Station has so far also failed to find any dark matter, either.

-Physicists released their initial findings Wednesday after the experiment's first few months at the Sanford Underground Research Facility, which was built in the former Homestake gold mine in South Dakota's Black Hills.
+Physicists released their initial findings Wednesday after the experiment’s first few months of operation at the Sanford Underground Research Facility, which was built in the former Homestake gold mine in South Dakota’s Black Hills.

-With more than 4,800 feet of earth helping screen out background radiation, scientists tried to trap dark matter, which they hoped would be revealed in the form of weakly interacting massive particles, nicknamed WIMPS.
+With 4,580 feet of earth helping screen out background radiation, scientists tried to trap dark matter, which they hoped would be revealed in the form of weakly interacting massive particles, nicknamed WIMPS.
 The search, using the most sensitive equipment in the world, tried looking for the light fingerprint of a WIMP bouncing off an atomic nucleus of xenon cooled to minus 150 degrees.

-But nothing was found.
-The team plans to keep looking for another year, but members have doubts about finding dark matter with the current setup.
+But nothing was found, The team plans to keep looking for another year, but members are not optimistic about finding dark matter with the current setup.
 They are already planning to build a more sensitive experiment on the site, using a bigger tank of xenon.

 “The short story is that we didn’t see dark matter interacting, but we had the most sensitive search for dark matter ever performed in the world,” said Daniel McKinsey, a physicist at Yale University.

 The lab, in a bright, clean space at the end of an old mining tunnel filled with pipes and electric cables, is reached by a 10-minute ride in an elevator that once carried miners.
 Gaitskell and McKinsey said the experiment has far less radiation interference from cosmic rays than any other dark-matter lab.